gooboys/xray_pneumonia/README.md

 ## **Model & Data Storage Information**

+- **Dataset Reference**: The dataset used in this project is the ChestXRay dataset from [Mendely Data](https://data.mendeley.com/datasets/rscbjbr9sj/2).
+Users must download the dataset separately before running the code.
 - **Model files (`.pth`) and CSV datasets are not stored in this repository** due to size constraints and reproducibility considerations.
 - To use the models, **train them locally**.
-- The **Jupyter Notebook (`analysis.ipynb`) relies on pretrained models** and does not perform training to reduce computational overhead.
+- The **Jupyter Notebook (`analysis.ipynb`) relies on pretrained models and preprocessed datasets**.
+It does not perform training or preprocessing to reduce computational overhead.

 ---